 We understand how hard it is — and no one should have to work through the pain.
 At (nearly) 62, you deserve to rest and to focus on your health.

 The right decision here will depend on whether you’re comfortable waiting for disability benefits.
 If you have some savings, and can go without working much while your application is processed — SSDI is likely a better call.
 If you don’t have the time (or money) to spare, you may be better off retiring early.
+Just keep in mind that if you elect to take early retirement benefits but later you decide that you want to try for disability instead, you may find it harder to get SSDI and to find a disability lawyer who will help with your case.

 Getting early retirement benefits is faster than getting disability benefits.
 If you’re confident you have enough to retire comfortably, even with the reduced benefit from Social Security, early retirement will be the quickest way to hang up your hat.